amirkrifa/automotive_ml_usecase/README.md

 ## Goal

-Predict the destination of cars trips (lat and lon).
+Predict where a person is heading to next (that is, where the next trip-end will be transmitted from) based on the time and the location of the trip-start.

 ## Dataset description